The Blasters: Reception

 The Blasters have a devoted fan base and have received largely positive critical reviews, but have earned only limited mainstream success.
 Critic Mark Deming wrote of them, "the Blasters displayed a wide-ranging musical style [and] were a supremely tight and tactful band with enough fire, smarts, and passion for two or three groups."

 Trouser Press cited their strengths: "tight ensemble work, swingin' original tunes in the classic mold and Phil Alvin's ageless, confident vocals."
 The Rough Guide to Rock noted the ever-increasing numbers of originals written by Dave Alvin—songs about cars, girls, the working man and road dreams—and how he matured into a great songwriter.

-In his memoir Get in the Van (1995), Henry Rollins of Black Flag and Rollins Band detailed his admiration the Blasters, after seeing them perform live many occasions as Black Flag and the Blasters crossed paths in southern California venues: "In my mind, they were a great band that not enough people found out about.
+In his memoir Get in the Van (1995), Henry Rollins of Black Flag and the Rollins Band detailed his admiration for the Blasters, after seeing them perform live on many occasions as Black Flag and the Blasters crossed paths in various southern California venues: "In my mind, they were a great band that not enough people found out about.
 Bill Bateman is one of the best drummers there is, and then of course, there are the Alvin brothers.
-A lot of talent for one band."
+A lot of talent for one band".